meowmeowahr/KevinbotV3-KiCAD/README.md

-# Kevinbot P2 Board
+# Kevinbot Core
-The KiCAD sources for the Kevinbot P2 Board
+The KiCAD sources for the Kevinbot Core

 | | |
 |-|-|